DeanA1985/HeritageHousingP5/README.md

 - Models were tested and compared with clear performance scores.
 - The app was tested for function, user experience, and edge cases.
 - No major issues were found, and feedback was used to improve the final product.
+- All python pages were passed through Code Institute https://pep8ci.herokuapp.com/ and had no issues in code.

 ---